PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-22 11:14:41
+Last updated: 2024-04-22 11:15:18
-Random Quote: Robin: "I'm such a mess.
-Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson
+Random Quote: I've been dreaming of that since I was five.
+Well, that and my own operational Death Star. - Barney Stinson